MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 ### Azure permissions

-The built-in role “VM scanner operator” has read-only permissions for VM disks that are required for the snapshot process.
+The built-in role **VM scanner operator** has read-only permissions for VM disks that are required for the snapshot process.
 The detailed list of permissions is:

 - `Microsoft.Compute/disks/read`
 - `Microsoft.Compute/disks/beginGetAccess/action`